svitaluc/graphbench/results/README.md

 ![import](./images/import.png)
 <img src="images/import-100-1000.png" alt="import-100-1000" width="600"/>

-The import times of JanusGraph (with embedded Cassandra, that is, the fastest possible connection with Cassandra which is possible) are unacceptable.
+The import times of JanusGraph are unacceptable.
 We followed recommendations for bulk loading both from the [official sources](https://docs.janusgraph.org/advanced-topics/bulk-loading/) and various tuning guides (both JanusGraph and Cassandra related).